Toorion/qml-browser/README.md

 * software - software adaptation
 * openvg - OpenVG renderer

+Check the active version of 3D graphic renderer and 3D graphics API you can in "About browser" dialog.

 ### Linux

 The default 3D graphics API for Linux - OpenGL